Alignment Research Center (ARC)

 Stream overview

-ARC will be supervising projects that fit into our technical research agenda, which is outlined here.
-Such projects could be:
+ARC will be supervising projects that fit into our technical research agenda, which is outlined on our blog.
+See for example this post.

 Mentors